orycho/Intro/README.md

 * Generators look like functions, but instead of return they use the keyword yield.
 Repeated applications of a generator continue after the last executed yield statement, unless it is a "yield done".
 Generators can only be used in generator statements:
 <pre>fun(a,b,c)->yield a; yield b; yield c; yield done; end;</pre>
 * Lists, dictionaries and strings are all generators that range over the contents of the value.
-For lists, the elements, for strings the characters, and for dictionaries records with labels key and value with the contents accordingly.
+For lists the elements, for strings the characters, and for dictionaries records with labels key and value with the contents accordingly.

 The maybe variant has type {[:None]+[:Some value:?Key]}.